 I recommend you schedule a few days to visit Tijuana.
 You can also take some time to explore San Diego, one of the United States’ most beautiful cities.

 One drawback to making your own stopover is that you may pay more in airport taxes.
 Taxes can be anywhere from 5% to 50% of your ticket price.
 Every airport you stop in generally charges a tax.
 The tax is included in the price of your ticket.
 The amount depends on the city and country you’re flying into.
 Airport taxes are lower or not charged at all if you are just transiting through a city rather than stopping there.

 In all cases, you will be paying the airport tax when you purchase your ticket.
 It doesn’t matter if you are making your own stopover or using an airline stopover program.
+It doesn’t matter if you’re flying round trip or one way.
 This tax is the only additional cost of making a stopover.

 Don’t Forget to Check Visa Requirements Before Booking a Stopover